NVE/ebm/docs/source/user_guide/user_case.rst

-Add the following line to :ref:`user-case-tek30/building_code_parameters.csv<building_code_parameters>` to define TEK30 as a new building code entry:
+Add the following line to :ref:`user-case-tek30/building_code_parameters.csv<building_code_parameters csv>` to define TEK30 as a new building code entry:

 .. code-block:: text